 The division is also responsible for supporting development and implementation of the Texas Essential Knowledge and Skills (TEKS) in the foundation and enrichment curriculum.

-- English Language Proficiency Standards ELPS
+- English Language Proficiency Standards ELPS (PDF)

 - Texas Essential Knowledge and Skills